 Our Holiday Dinners for February - 1921

 The February hostess has a wealth of material to choose from when planning her monthly dinner or luncheon.
-Two patriotic holidays and the fete day of good Saint Valentine offer many suggestions for novel table decorations and menus.
+Two patriotic holidays and the fete day of good Saint Valentine offer suggestions for novel table decorations and menus.

 Suggestions for Home Celebrations